Learning-to-Defer with Expert-Conditional Advice: Problem Formulation and Surrogate Design

 A sequential policy $(r,q)$ induces the composite action $\pi(x) = (r(x),\, q(x,r(x)))$, and every composite action $(j,k)$ can in turn be implemented by a sequential policy with the same realized loss.
 The composite view simply makes explicit what the loss has depended on all along: the executed expert-advice pair.
 Proposition~\ref{prop:seq_composite}, proved in Appendix~\ref{app:proof_seq_composite}, shows that the sequential and composite formulations therefore induce the same population risks and share the same Bayes-optimal decisions as those identified in Lemma~\ref{lem:bayes}.

-\paragraph{The augmented surrogate.} The composite view aligns the learning problem with the Bayes comparison itself.
-One still faces the non-differentiability of the true loss from Definition~\ref{def:true_loss}, so the remaining task is to construct a surrogate on the augmented action space.
-The key step, proved in Appendix~\ref{app:proof_mismatch}, is a decomposition of the realized loss into an action-independent offset and a weighted sum of composite mismatch indicators $\mathbf{1}\{\pi(x)\neq (j,k)\}$.
-Since the offset does not affect the pointwise comparison across actions, surrogate design can focus entirely on the mismatch term.
+\paragraph{The augmented surrogate.} The composite view aligns the learning problem with the Bayes comparison itself, but the true loss remains non-differentiable.
+The deferral-advice loss is not a uniform $0$--$1$ loss over $\Pi$: it is cost-sensitive, with instance- and action-dependent weights.
+The key step (Appendix~\ref{app:proof_mismatch}) decomposes the realized loss into an action-independent offset and a weighted mismatch term: